-One evening, you decide to visit your sister.
-You’ve made the 20-minute drive plenty of times before – you know it like the back of your hand.
-Everything seems fine until the moment of the accident.
-You don’t have any time to react before another vehicle hurtles into you.
-Nobody likes to think about accidents, but when they do, they may visualize broken bones in casts or bandages covering scrapes.
+Nobody likes to think about accidents, but when you do, you may visualize broken bones in casts or bandages covering scrapes.
 However, some of the most fatal injuries from an accident can be unseen ones.

 Common Types of Internal Injuries

 There are many types of internal injuries one can sustain, such as:

 - Internal bleeding